mkulumadzi/docker-training/README.md

 Configure your terminal to connect to a docker-machine (all `docker` commands from then on will be run on the host machine):

     $ eval $(docker-machine env default)

+From here, you can jump to the next section.
+However, if you'd like you can also learn more about creating new docker machines using other drivers, allowing you to host them on the cloud.
+Here is an example command you might use to create a machine hosted on Amazon EC2:

+    $ docker-machine create --driver amazonec2 --amazonec2-access-key $AWS_ACCESS_KEY --amazonec2-secret-key $AWS_SECRET_KEY --amazonec2-region us-west-2 --amazonec2-instance-type m3.medium --amazonec2-ami ami-319e1e51 --amazonec2-ssh-user ubuntu server

 ## Docker Basics